Uplifting edges in higher order networks: spectral centralities for non-uniform hypergraphs: Conclusions

 Instead, strongly connected hypergraphs are described in terms of \textit{weakly} irreducible tensors. \begin{definition}[Weakly irreducible tensor \cite{qi2017tensor}] Let $M=(m_{ij})$ be a $n \times n$ non-negative matrix defined by

 Then $T$ is weakly irreducible if and only if $M$ is irreducible. \end{definition}

 This definition is equivalent to the intuitive notion of connectedness, as the graph whose adjacency matrix is $M$ will have an edge between nodes $i,j$ if there is at least a hyperedge containing them.

-Luckily, most of the existence and uniqueness results which will be relevant for us have also been proven for these types of tensors \cite{qi2017tensor}.
+A hypergraph is said to be strongly connected if its adjacency tensor is irreducible in the previous sense.
+Luckily, most of the existence and uniqueness results which will be relevant for us have also been proven for these types of tensors \cite{qi2017tensor}

-Before moving on to the next subsection, let us define an ubiquitous operation involving a tensor $T\in\R^{[m,n]}$ and a vector $\bc \in \R^n$, whose contraction produces yet another vector, sometimes called \textit{tensor apply} \cite{benson2019computing}:
+Before moving on to the next subsection, let us define an ubiquitous operation involving a tensor $T\in\R^{[m,n]}$ and a vector $\bc \in \R^n$, whose contraction produces yet another vector, sometimes called \textit{tensor apply} \cite{benson2019computing} or TTSV1 \cite{aksoy2024scalable}: